Center for the Investigation of Environmental Hazards Career Development Program

 - participation in Faculty Advance: A Faculty Development Program

 - participation and training in the course Ethics in Science and Responsible Conduct in Research

 Eligibility for Support as a Career Development Candidate

 Leonardo Trasande, MD, MPP; Max Costa, PhD; and Terry Gordon, PhD, review junior faculty for consideration for financial support in career development.
 Each applicant is scored based upon past accomplishments and references, dedication to EHS research, and potential for success as a faculty member.
 The top scoring applicants are invited for personal interviews and seminar presentations.
 A final decision regarding center financial support is made by the director and deputy director and based upon the seminar presentations and meetings with center members.

 Career Development Awardee 2019–20

-Angelica Ortiz, PhD, is an assistant professor in the Department of Environmental Medicine at NYU Langone.
+Angelica Ortiz, PhD, is an assistant professor in the Department of Medicine at NYU Langone.
 Dr. Ortiz’s research examines disruption of pathways that govern intracellular and extracellular vesicles during cancer progression, currently focusing on vesicle status following exposure to metals and toxic substances such as arsenic, nickel, and chromium compounds.
 Throughout her academic research career, Dr. Ortiz has implemented a variety of techniques to encompass the spectrum of cancer research from molecular biology and biochemistry to immunology and systems biology.